 Tony Kolenic joined the College of the Arts as Assistant Dean for Research, Technology and Administrative Affairs in January 2015.
-He oversees research development and grants, assessment oversight and reporting, policies and procedures, and provides supervision for the college's interdisicplinary centers.
+He oversees strategic initiatives, assessment oversight and reporting, research development and grants, policies and procedures, and provides supervision for the college's interdisicplinary centers.

 Kolenic holds a Ph.D. in American Studies from Michigan State University.
-His research and teaching sits at the intersections of Performance Studies, Digital Culture and Cultural Studies.
+His research and teaching sits at the intersections of Performance Studies, Digital Culture, and Cultural Studies.
 Kolenic has received numerous honors, including recognition for excellence in teaching by the Michigan State University Department of Residential Life and Student Affairs, and as a nominee for the Somer's Award for excellence in teaching.
-He is a member of the American Studies Association, College Art Association, International Council of Fine Arts Deans, the Popular Culture Association/American Culture Association, the a2ru Research Committee and is a curator for XSEAD.
+He is a member of the American Studies Association, International Council of Fine Arts Deans, the Popular Culture Association/American Culture Association, Makeschools.org, and is a curator for XSEAD.